Table of Contents

 Eliquis (generic name: apixaban) belongs to a family of medications known as “blood thinners” in everyday speech.
 However, Eliquis doesn’t exactly make blood less viscous.
 But it does help prevent your risk of a dangerous blood clot.

 Continue reading to learn more about what Eliquis is and how it works.
-Prefer the shorter version?
-Scroll down to our infographic for a summary of basic facts.

 a.
 Atrial Fibrillation (A-fib)